suyashkumar/home-automation/README.md

   ```
   NOTE: to properly upload to an ESP8266 chip, you must have installed the ESP8266 drivers on your system already.

 6. You should be set!
-You can now go to the conduit interact view (https://conduit.suyash.io/#/interact) and type in your device name (that you chose in step 4) and `ledToggle` as the function and hit "Go!" to see your LED on your device toggle!
+You can now go to the conduit interact view (https://conduit.suyash.io/#/interact) and type in your device name (that you chose in step 4) and `ledToggle` as the function and hit "Execute!" to see your LED on your device toggle!
 Note that because we're using the built-in LED the on/off statuses are reversed (LED is on when D0 is low), but with your own LED things should be normal!
-7. There's a lot more to explore--you can publish persisted data to conduit (to be retrieved later via API) and build your own applications around conduit using the secure JSON web token based API.

 ## License
 Copyright (c) 2018 Suyash Kumar